groupon/artemisia/docs/concept.md

     * success: success dependency path.
 In the above example step2 task can run only if step1a and step1b completes successfully.
     * fail: failure dependency path.
 In the above example step2 task can run only if tasks step1c and step1d execution fails.
     * complete: completion dependency path.
-In the above example step3 can run if step1e and step1f completes irrespective of it succeeding or failing.
+In the above example step2 can run if step1e and step1f completes irrespective of it succeeding or failing.

+    Thus collectively step2 step can run only when step1a and step1b succeeds and step1c and step1d must have failed and step1e and step1f must have completed ie either succeed or fail.

     For tasks which has only success dependency path it can use the shortcut as shown below.
 In this shortcut mode, the dependency field will have value of type array instead of object and this array holds the task list for success dependency path (*dependencies.success*).